akka/akka/akka-docs/src/main/paradox/common/circuitbreaker.md

 The Synchronous API would also wrap your call with the circuit breaker logic, however, it uses the @scala[@scaladoc[withSyncCircuitBreaker](akka.pattern.CircuitBreaker#withSyncCircuitBreaker[T](body:=%3ET):T)]@java[@javadoc[callWithSyncCircuitBreaker](akka.pattern.CircuitBreaker#callWithSyncCircuitBreaker(java.util.concurrent.Callable))] and receives a method that is not wrapped in a @scala[`Future`]@java[`CompletionState`].

-The looked up `CircuitBreaker` will execute callbacks on the default system dispatcher.
+The `CircuitBreaker` will execute all callbacks on the default system dispatcher.

 ### Control failure count explicitly